adobe/adobe-sensei-ai-functions/lesson3.md

 ---
 layout: module
-title: Lesson 3&#58; Adobe Console Integration
+title: Adobe Console Integration
 ---

 ## Overview
 The Adobe I/O Console provides the definitive destination for any developer looking to engage with and integrate Adobe cloud, mobile, and web technologies.

-## Adobe Console Integration Setup
+## Setup

 1. Open your browser to the [Adobe I/O Console](https://console.adobe.io) and login with your pre-defined CC id and pw.